The house was empty, the hole - gaping. Another dog was out of the question. How could we?

 The phone rang.
 It was Dave, "Are you ready?
 I'm on my way.
 I'm going to stop, you jump in.
 We might make it by closing."

 Aviana was sick with a cold.
 True to his words, Dave did a drive by.
 I ran out, strapped Aviana in with cat like reflexes, and off we went on the over three hour drive.
 Poor Avi.
-She couldn't lift her head and was sniffling, sneezing, coughing, aching, drippy head, unable to rest the entire drive.
-The car was absolutely no place for our sick little Meek, especially a Mook with no head control.
+She couldn't lift her head and was sniffling, sneezing, coughing, aching, drippy head, unable to rest for the entire drive.
+The car was no place for our sick little Meek, especially a Mook with no head control.
 This was definitely not our proudest parenting moment, but we knew it was for a good cause.

 We made it just after closing.
 Since we called, they waited for us.
 We were grateful!
 From a distance, this black little pup came walking towards us.
 With Aviana on my lap, I knelt down as she approached.
 We rarely put shoes on Aviana so barefoot she was.
 Strike 2 for us as parents to this sick child.
 We could have at least put socks on her, but had we, never would we have seen the beauty of what next transpired, so I say yay us!